-Best Large Dog Breeds From Canada
+Popular Large Dog Breeds of Canada

 Labs were originally from Newfoundland and worked with fishermen in the cold waters of that island.
 Later they became gun dogs when taken to England, and are now popular everywhere and are used as seeing-eye dogs, therapy dogs, assistance dogs, etc. They are also popular pets, of course, both because they are so friendly and also because they are great around kids.

 Labs really like to eat and are prone to “garbage gut” and obesity.
-Most dogs need to be kept on a restricted calorie diet, and all dogs need adequate exercise to stay fit.
+Most dogs need to be kept on a restricted-calorie diet, and all dogs need adequate exercise to stay fit.
 If they are kept in shape they usually live at least 11 years.

 Besides obesity, their biggest problem is that they tend to shed a lot, and in warm areas dogs even shed year-round.
 If they are groomed regularly with a rake-style brush, however, the hair loss around the house can be kept under control.

-Since they are so popular all of their health problems are well known.
+Since they are so popular, all of their health problems are well known.
 Some of them are prone to hip dysplasia.
 Others may have a luxating patella, and dogs may develop arthritis secondary to these problems.
-Some Labs have eye problems, others develop chronic ear infections, and some have muscle diseases.
+Some labs have eye problems, others develop chronic ear infections, and some have muscle diseases.
 Labrador Retrievers may not be the perfect dog, but there are a lot of lab owners in a lot of countries who will disagree.

 Labrador Puppy Training